mattiab31/SmartDoorBell/README.md

 This should be the owner of the house, he can simply enter using a beacon, maybe in his pocket.
 Using beacon he can simply stay near the door, (50 cm approx) and the door will automatically open, you do not need an app for this!

 **## Friends**
-The Smartdoorbell has a numeric keypad, you can simply enter the secret code and then you are in!
-Is perfect if you are having a party or if you are chilling around with your friend but you're too busy to buy beers instead of opening the door!
+The Smartdoorbell is provided of a numeric keypad, you can simply enter the secret code and you are in!
+Ideal if you have a party or if you receive lots of friend in your house but you're too busy to buy beers instead of opening the door!
 After the 3 failed login attempts, the keypad control system is shutted down and the owner is alerted

 **## Strangers**
-This should be used for any other possible situation.
-Strangers or people who are not trustworthy can simply press the button, and as a consequence  a photo is automatically taken and sent to the owner via telegram.
-The owner can play from remote, an audio to inform the guest about something, or he can take a video (30sec) to go deeper.
+This should be used for any other kind of situation.
+Stranger or people who is not trusted can simply press the button, automatically a photo is taken and sent to the owner via telegram.
+The oner can play from remote, an audio to inform the guest about something, or take a video (30sec) to go deeper.
-If the stranger presses the REC button, he can also record an audio message who will be delivered to the owner.
+If the stranger press the REC button, he can also record an audio message who will be delivered to the owner.

 # Functionalities
 Everything runs on a telegram bot, where the owner of the house can communicate just simply typing some special commands as:

 - open --> This will simply open the door from remote
-- light --> This will just switch on the light.
+- light --> This will just switch on the lihgt.
 Usefull for garden door or garage door.
 - openL--> Open the door + light
 - photo --> Simply take a photo using the camera installed on the doorbell.
 Automatically sent to     the owner via telegram
 - video --> Simply record a video of 30 sec from the camera.
 Automatically sent to     the owner via telegram
 - sound --> Play a prerecorded  from the doorbell speakers
-- reboot --> Simply reboot the system
+- reboot --> To reboot the rasberry pi and so the entire system

 # Architecture

 ## Lots of single action scripts, runs on   a Raspberry Pi 2 with raspbian installed.

-**Everything is managed by the telegram bot, which starts at the startup of the system, and there is a python script for all the actions which the system can perform. (codes on the top )**
+**Everything is managed by the telegram bot, which starts at the startup of the system, and there is a python script for all the actions which system can perform. (codes on the top )**

 ![schermata 2016-07-15 alle 10 48 09](https://cloud.githubusercontent.com/assets/17788819/16868765/c274674c-4a79-11e6-8fdb-e99e0c2c2837.png)